vectordotdev/vector/docs/specs/instrumentation.md

 If an error occurs that prevents the component from starting up an event does not need to be emitted as this will prevent Vector from starting and the metric is unlikely to be collected.
-An error should still be logged however.
+An error should still be logged, however.

 - Properties
   - `error_code` - An error code for the failure, if applicable.